ChatImproVR/chatimprovr/README.md

 * [ ] Networking!
 * [ ] Optionally-unreliable networking (faster but tradeoff packet loss, streamed instead of diff'd)
 * [ ] Figure out how to organize code for serverside/clientside easier.
 Should be able to compile for both...
+* [ ] Hot-reloading
+* [ ] Trigger hot reload on wasm file change

+Access components:
+* `Synchronized`: Object is sent from server to client periodically
+* `Saved`: Entity and associated components written to disk
+    * Different owners?
+Like clients' loaded plugins should be able to retrieve data on exit
+    * 'Guest' plugins alongside client and server...